Yamahitsuji/ts-playground/README.md

 # ts-playground
-A simple development and testing environment  for TypeScript
+A simple development and testing environment  for TypeScript.